joedom99/decision-trees-in-r-and-python/README.md

 Both implementations train a **classification tree** using key behavioral metrics such as **PageValues, BounceRates, and ExitRates** to distinguish between purchasers and non-purchasers.
 While the **R version** works efficiently with minimal tuning, the **Python version** requires additional adjustments for feature encoding, pruning, and class balancing.

-For more information and a complete code walk-through, please check out my blog at https://blog.marketingdatascience.ai.
+For more information and a complete code walk-through, please check out the complete blog post at [https://blog.marketingdatascience.ai.](https://blog.marketingdatascience.ai/smarter-marketing-with-decision-trees-a-practical-introduction-using-r-and-python-11077a964f34)

 ## Features
 - **R Implementation:** Uses the `rpart` package to build and visualize a decision tree with simple tuning.